PDF417/pdf417-ios/README.md

 * [UPC E](https://en.wikipedia.org/wiki/Universal_Product_Code)
 * [ITF](https://en.wikipedia.org/wiki/Interleaved_2_of_5)

 Using _PDF417.mobi_ in your app requires a valid license key.
-You can obtain a demo license key by registering to [Microblink dashboard](https://microblink.com/login).
+You can obtain a free trial license key by registering to [Microblink dashboard](https://microblink.com/login).
 After registering, you will be able to generate a license key for your app.
 The license key is bound to [bundle identifier](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/ConfiguringYourApp/ConfiguringYourApp.html) of your app, so please make sure you enter the correct bundle identifier when asked.

 For more information on how to integrate _PDF417.mobi_ SDK into your app read the instructions below.
 Make sure you read the latest [Release notes](https://github.com/PDF417/pdf417-ios/blob/master/Release%20notes.md) for the most recent changes and improvements.